Continuous-time quantum walk-based ans\"atze on neutral atom hardware: Introduction

-In this work, we implement CTQW based ans\"{a}tze for constrained combinatorial spaces on QuEra's Aquila neutral-atom platform~\cite{wurtz2023aquila} by mapping abstract walk generators onto the Rydberg Hamiltonian under blockade constraints.
-We focus on the preparation of two classes of benchmark states--computational-basis product states and coherent states in the symmetric subspace of the walk generator--and analyze their convergence properties under CTQW-informed variational optimization schemes.
-By comparing ideal CTQW dynamics, noiseless Rydberg emulation, and experimental results, we assess the extent to which characteristic amplification and interference effects of efficient CTQW-based ans\"{a}tze survive on noisy intermediate-scale hardware.
+The remainder of this work is as follows.
 In \cref{sec:ctqw}, we introduce the phase-walk ans\"{a}tze, performance metrics used in later analysis, the representative target states, and the variational optimization strategies.
 In \cref{sec:rydberg_atoms}, we describe the mapping of the ans\"{a}tze to the Rydberg Hamiltonian on Aquila.
 Results of state preparation on hardware are compared with the scaling predicted by ideal CTQW dynamics and noiseless Rydberg emulation in \cref{sec:state_pre_results}.
 In \cref{sec:quenches}, we apply quenches on the prepared states as an indicator of coherent state preparation.
 Finally, in \cref{sec:conclusion}, we summarize our conclusions.
-Overall, our results establish constrained-subspace CTQWs as a framework for entangled state preparation on analog-mode neutral-atom processors, and demonstrate that CTQW-based ans\"{a}tze for known states can exhibit the super-quadratic convergence characteristic of efficient quantum-walk protocols.
+Overall, our results establish constrained-subspace CTQWs as a framework for entangled state preparation on analog-mode neutral-atom processors, and demonstrate that CTQW-based ans\"{a}tze for known states can exhibit the super-quadratic convergence characteristic of efficient quantum-walk protocols on currently available hardware.